computerscienceiscool/TTS/README.md

 tail -n 1100 metadata_shuf.csv > metadata_val.csv
 ```

-To train a new model, you need to define your own ```config.json``` to define model details, trainin configuration and more (check the examples).
-Then call the corressponding train script.
+To train a new model, you need to define your own ```config.json``` to define model details, training configuration and more (check the examples).
+Then call the corresponding train script.

 For instance, in order to train a tacotron or tacotron2 model on LJSpeech dataset, follow these steps.